HPC-Courses/AMSC-Labs/Labs/2023-24/lab03-stl-and-templates/README.md

 # Homework - STL
-Fill the code in `main.cpp` to complete four small assigment about the STL.
+Fill the code in `main.cpp` to complete four small assignment about the STL.
 The code will compare your solution against the correct one and tell you if it is correct.